jakani24/security_engine/README.md

 (sorry I'm not good in English writing)

 !important!
-if you want to use se on your machine be shure to compile it with your paths (eg path for padlock and so on) else it won't work
+if you want to use se on your machine be shure to compile it with your paths (eg path for padlock (btw. download padlock <a href="https://github.com/takuyakanbr/padlock">here</a>) and so on) else it won't work

 codiga.io score follows: